Tyler Lockett Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 Tyler Lockett Player Prop Bets for NFL Week 6 - Seattle vs. Pittsburgh

-Before placing any wagers on Tyler Lockett's player prop bet markets for Sunday's game, which starts at 8:20 PM ET on NBC, here are some key stats and trends to know.
-Lockett's Seattle Seahawks (2-3) and the Pittsburgh Steelers (2-3) go toe-to-toe in a Week 6 matchup from Heinz Field in Pittsburgh, Pennsylvania.
+Ahead of placing any prop bet wagers on Tyler Lockett for Sunday's game, which starts at 8:20 PM ET on NBC, here are some insights and stats to consider to make the best bets.
+Lockett and the Seattle Seahawks (2-3) take on the Pittsburgh Steelers (2-3) in Week 6 at Heinz Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.